 The benefits of a sports massage

-A sports massage is a targeted deep tissue massage focussing on specific areas of the body to reduce muscle pain, tension or discomfort, preventing injuries, improving performance, providing relief and keeping you in-shape so that you can perform..
+A sports massage is a targeted deep tissue massage focusing on specific areas of the body to reduce muscle pain/tension/discomfort, preventing injuries, improving performance, providing relief and keeping you in-shape so that you can perform.
 Treatments are not meant to be painful, but you may feel some pain when the therapist is working on a specific spot on your body that has a lot of tension.
-This type of massage is actually beneficial for everyone from office workers who spend a lot of time sitting in the same position to sports athletes.
+This type of massage is actually beneficial for everyone, from office workers who spend a lot of time sitting in the same position, to sports athletes.